 If DSV are handling your goods we can assist you with this.

-If you have decided to use a customs broker, you must provide a formal written authorisation, empowering the broker is to act as a ‘direct’ representative.
+If you have decided to use a Customs Broker, you must, in a formal written authorisation, outline whether the broker is empowered to act as a ‘direct’ or ‘indirect’ representative.
 DSV can explain this and supply the necessary authorisation forms.

 9) Pay duty on the goods

 You might have to pay import duty depending on the classification of the goods and where they come from.
 Some goods benefit from a duty suspension regime.
 Information on this can be found on your national Customs website.
 Your goods might also be liable to additional duties, such as anti-dumping duties.

 Goods aren’t normally released by Customs until you’ve paid all the charges due.
 Exceptions to this include if the importer of the goods opens an account with Customs.
 Conditions must be met to take advantage of this scheme which will include providing guarantees.